Provably Efficient Representation Selection in Low-rank Markov Decision Processes: From Online to Offline RL: Proof of Lemmas in Appendix

 By relaxing $\lceil \log(Hk)\rceil$ to $\log(HK) + 1$ and replacing $\delta$ with $\delta / k^2$ for different episode number $k$, the inequality holds with probability at least $1 - \sum_{k=1}^K \delta / k^2 \ge 1 - \pi^2 \delta / 6\ge 1 - 2\delta$ for all $k \in[K]$ by union bound. \end{remark}

-Equipped with these lemmas, we can begin our proof. \begin{proof}[Proof of Lemma \ref{lm:he}] By the definition of $\gap{\min}$, for each $h \in [H], k \in [K]$, we have $V_h^*(s_h^k) - Q_h^*(s_h^k,a_h^k) = 0$ or $\gap{\min} \le V_h^*(s_h^k) - Q_h^*(s_h^k,a_h^k) \le H$.
+Equipped with these lemmas, we can begin our proof. \begin{proof}[Proof of Lemma~\ref{lm:he}] By the definition of $\gap{\min}$, for each $h \in [H], k \in [K]$, we have $V_h^*(s_h^k) - Q_h^*(s_h^k,a_h^k) = 0$ or $\gap{\min} \le V_h^*(s_h^k) - Q_h^*(s_h^k,a_h^k) \le H$.
 Dividing the interval $[\gap{\min}, H]$ into $N$ intervals $[2^{n-1}\gap{\min}, 2^n \gap{\min})$ where $n \in [N], N = \lceil \log(H / \gap{\min})\rceil$, then with probability at least $1 - \lceil \log(H / \gap{\min})\rceil\delta$, it holds that

-where the first inequality holds by using the ``peeling technique'', which was used in local Rademacher complexity analysis \citep{bartlett2005local}.
-The second inequality in \eqref{eq:a1} comes from the fact that $Q^*_h(s, a) \ge Q^{\pi^j}_h(s, a)$ and the third inequality holds due to Lemma \ref{lm:he62}.
+where the first inequality holds by using the ``peeling technique'', which was used in local Rademacher complexity analysis~\citep{bartlett2005local}.
+The second inequality in~\eqref{eq:a1} is due to $Q^*_h(s, a) \ge Q^{\pi^j}_h(s, a)$ and the third inequality holds due to Lemma~\ref{lm:he62}.
 Finally, the fourth inequality holds due to $\sum_{n=1}^N 2^{-n} \le 1$.
 Substituting $\delta$ with $\delta / (1 + \log(H / \gap{\min}))$, with probability at least $1 - \delta$, we have

-Combining \eqref{eq:a1} with Lemma \ref{lm:sumgap}, by taking a union bound, with probability at least $1 - 3\delta$,
+Combining~\eqref{eq:a1} with Lemma~\ref{lm:sumgap}, by taking a union bound, with probability at least $1 - 3\delta$,

-where the first inequality holds due to Lemma \ref{lm:sumgap} , which utilizes the definition of the sub-optimality gap.
-The second inequality holds due to \eqref{eq:a1}.
-Substituting $\delta$ with $\delta / |\bPhi|$, the claimed result \eqref{eq:hereg} holds for all $\bphi \in \bPhi$ by taking a union bound. \end{proof}
+where the first inequality holds due to Lemma~\ref{lm:sumgap} , which utilizes the definition of the sub-optimality gap.
+The second inequality holds due to~\eqref{eq:a1}.
+Substituting $\delta$ with $\delta / |\Phi|$, the claimed result~\eqref{eq:hereg} holds for all $\bphi \in \Phi$ by taking a union bound. \end{proof}

-\subsection{Proof of Lemma \ref{lm:lingrow}}
+\subsection{Proof of Lemma~\ref{lm:lingrow}}

 For brevity, we denote matrix $\bLambda_{h, \bphi}(s) = \bphi(s, \pi^*_h(s))\bphi^\top(s, \pi^*_h(s)) \in \RR^{d \times d}$ and fix $h$, $m$ in the proof.
 The expectation $\EE_{s_h}[\bLambda_{h, \bphi}(s_h) | s_i], i < h$ is taken with respect to the randomness of the states sequence $s_{i+1}, \cdots, s_h$, where $s_{i' + 1} \sim \PP_{i'}\big(\cdot | s_{i'}, \pi^*_{i'}(s_{i'})\big), i \le i' < h$.
 If the action $a_i$ is given, the expectation $\EE_{s_h}[\bLambda_{h, \bphi}(s_h) | s_i, a_i], i < h$ is taken in which $s_{i+1} \sim \PP_i(\cdot | s_i, a_i)$ specially.
 It is worthless to show that $\EE_{s_h}[\bLambda_{h, \bphi}(s_h) | s_h^k] = \bLambda_{h, \bphi}(s_h^k)$.
 Without specification, we ignore the subscript $s_h$ in the expectation in the proof of this lemma.